nazar256/parapipe/README.md

 ===============================

 The library provides a zero-dependency non-blocking buffered FIFO-pipeline for structuring the code and vertically scaling your app.
-The main difference from a regular pipeline example you may find on the internet - pipeline executes everything on each step concurrently, yet maintaining the order.
-Although, this library does not use any locks or mutexes, or any other thread synchronization tools.
+The main difference from a regular pipeline example you may find on the internet - parapipe executes everything on each step concurrently, yet maintaining the order.
+Although, this library does not use any locks or mutexes.
 Just pure channels.

 When to use
 -----------